 - If you have company vehicles, have your employees drive them exclusively for work related activities to avoid liability for accidents which occur while they commute in their personal vehicles.
 Also have such employees included under the company’s insurance policy.

 2. If employees use their personal vehicle for work-related reasons:

 (a) Check with your insurance broker to be sure you have adequate policy limits.

 (b) Require such employees to provide proof of insurance with adequate policy limits and require them to immediately inform you if there is any change in coverage.

 3. Require employees who drive a vehicle for work related reasons to provide proof of a valid driver’s license and immediately inform you if the license is suspended or revoked.

-Thank you for joining us on ClarkTalk!
+Thank you for joining us on CIarkTalk!
 We look forward to seeing you again on this forum.
-Please note that the views expressed in the above blog post do not constitute legal advice and are not intended to substitute the need for an attorney to represent your interests relating to the subject matter covered by the blog.
-If you wish to consult with the author of this post or another attorney at Clark & Trevithick, please contact Raj Puri by email at email@example.com or telephonically by calling the author at (213) 341-1322.
+Please note that views expressed in the above blog post do not constitute legal advice and are not intended to substitute the need for an attorney to represent your interests relating to the subject matter covered by the blog.
+If you have any questions about this article, please feel free to contact Leonard Brazil by e-mail at firstname.lastname@example.org or Deborah Petito at email@example.com or telephonically by calling the author at (213) 629-5700.